sdajklfw389/SimpleReentranceAttack/README.md

-# Sample Hardhat Project
+# Sample Vulnerable Smart Contract And Corresponding Reentrance Attack

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates a basic vulnerable Smart Contract.
+It comes with a vulnerable sample contract, a reentrance attack contract and test for the attack contract, and a Hardhat Ignition module that deploys that contract.

 Try running some of the following tasks: